wavefrontHQ/docs/pages/doc/ts_cumulativeHisto.md

 ## See Also

+* The [Integrating Prometheus with Wavefront for Easy Scaling and Failover](https://www.wavefront.com/integrating-prometheus-with-wavefront/) blog post discusses the [Prometheus integration](prometheus.html) in some detail.
+* The [How to Make Prometheus Monitoring Enterprise Ready](https://www.wavefront.com/how-to-make-prometheus-monitoring-enterprise-ready/) blog post explores how using Prometheus for metrics collection and Wavefront for data storage and visualization can give you the best of both worlds.
-* Our [histogram doc page](https://proxies_histograms.html) gives background information.
+* Our [histogram doc page](https://proxies_histograms.html) gives background information about Wavefront histograms.
-* The [median() function](ts_median.html) returns time series that consist of the median values of the histogram distributions described by an expression.

 ## Caveats